Generator Load Bank Testing

 Load Bank Testing uses a piece of special equipment (the Load Bank) to produce artificial loads on the generator by bringing the engine to the right operating temperature and pressures.

 We need to consider the intended function of a diesel generator.
 It needs to be able to kick in immediately when your mains power supply fails to prevent a potentially catastrophic loss of function and data for your business.
 Because your diesel generator will, by its very nature, likely be used very rarely, you need peace of mind that comes from ensuring that your generator will kick in without fail even having lain dormant for long periods of time.

 This is especially important if your generator will likely be needed to carrying heavy loads on a frequent basis.
 By rule of thumb, if your generator is not exposed to higher than 30% of its rated kW load you should be carrying out Load Bank Testing.

-Load Bank Testing is necessary in preventing issues which may lead to a slowness or loss of generator function.
+Load Bank Testing is necessary for preventing issues which may lead to slowness or loss of generator function.
 The most common of these is Wet Stacking.
-This occurs when diesel generators only operate infrequently and / or are only subjected to light loads.
+This occurs when diesel generators only operate infrequently and/or are only subjected to light loads.
 Over time, deposits of soot and unburned fuel can start to collect in the exhaust system leading to Wet Stacking.
 This can cause the diesel generator to perform erratically or can even result in damage to the generator’s internal workings.
 Load Bank Testing can burn off these fuel and soot deposits and reduce the risk of Wet Stacking.
 But this is far from the only benefit, which brings us to...

 In order to be at its most effective, Load Bank testing should be carried out annually.
 When it is implemented this regularly, generator owners get to enjoy the following benefits